 The collaborative effort that grew to become the Downeast Institute began in 1987 on the clam flats of six Washington County communities.
 Clammers and town officials, concerned about declines in soft-shell clam harvests, teamed up with Dr. Brian Beal, a professor of marine ecology at the University of Maine in Machias.
 They created the Beals Island Regional Shellfish Hatchery (BIRSH) – a facility where wild clams were spawned, clam larvae and juveniles were reared on diets of cultured algae, and seed clams were produced for planting on the depleted municipal flats.

-BIRSH, opened the doors to its 1,600 square-foot-facility on a wharf overlooking Moosabec Reach in May 1987.
+BIRSH opened the doors to its 1,600 sq. ft. facility on a wharf overlooking Moosabec Reach in May 1987.
 It was Maine’s first public shellfish hatchery.